 Most of their cute and kawaii stuff come from Japan, and when they wrote to me again asking for me to do a write up I was delighted!
 My boy is a big fan of trains especially the Japanese trains.
 I browsed the Fabric for Boys section and very quickly fell in love with this colorful sketches of trains fabric by Cosmo from Japan.

-It’s been a while since I’ve blogged about Japanese fabrics, and I’m about to do more of these post because my favorite fabric shop Nekonekofabric has been adding more of these to the store.
-There are many new collections to introduce so I’ll do it one by one!
+It’s been a while since I’ve blogged about Japanese fabrics, There are many new collections to introduce so I’ll do it one by one!
 I’ll need time to sew them up as well you see…

 Today’s post is about a fabric from Kokka fabrics, from See Design by Donna Gorman.

-This fabric, in fact, has been in Nekonekofabric’s store for a while now, and as I’m usually not really a pink person, I didn’t think very much about it.
+I’m usually not really a pink person so I didn’t think very much about it.
 But when I actually saw the fabric real life, I was immediately struck by how Marimekko it looked!
 I’ve always been a big fan of Marimekko designs.
 Especially the geometric prints.
 In my younger days I used to buy their bags and even bought some fabric for my stash.
 The fabric was soooo expensive that I can’t bear to cut it up.

 And then recently, this popped up in my Facebook feed.
 About a free pattern project using the latest See Design fabric on Kokka’s English blog.
 The project is a balloon bag and you can find this and more free patterns from Kokka’s English website here http://kokka-fabric.com/en/craft-sewing/balloon-bag/.
 But what really caught my attention…..